juppifluppi/tclint/README.md

 ## Web application

-Streamlit web app (tclint_streamlit.py) is accessible at:
+Streamlit web app ```tclint_streamlit.py``` is accessible at:

 https://tclint.streamlit.app/

 ## Local command-line script

-To use the command-line script (tclint.py) locally, run the following code in the downloaded folder:
+To use the command-line script ```tclint.py``` locally, run the following code in the downloaded folder:
 ```
 python tclint.py "SMILESCODE"
 ```
-Instead of a single SMILES code, a "*.dat" file can be given, with one SMILES code per line.
+Instead of a single SMILES code, a "*.dat" file can be given as input, with one SMILES code per line.
 In this case, the script outputs the properties for each molecule into "results.dat":
 ```
 python tclint.py listofsmiles.dat
 ```